NefariousTechSupport/igArchiveExtractor/README.md

 ### Supported Games:
 * Skylanders Spyro's Adventure (3DS/Wii/Wii U)
-* Skylanders Giants
+* Skylanders Giants (All Verisons)
-* Skylanders Swap Force
+* Skylanders Swap Force (All Versions)
-* Skylanders Trap Team
+* Skylanders Trap Team (All Versions)
-* Skylanders Superchargers
+* Skylanders Superchargers (All Versions, SSC Racing is a different game)
-* Skylanders Imaginators (PS3)
+* Skylanders Imaginators (PS3, Wii U, PS4, Xbox 360, Xbox One)

 ## Usage

 * Start the program
-* Load a file using the "Load File" button
+* Load a file using the "File > Load File", then select the game and platform you wish to open
 * Navigate to the file you want to extract and click "Extract File" or just click "Extract All"
 * Select an output folder
 * Wait